-With the launch of the two new boards by Future Motion Inc. the Onewheel GT and Onewheel Pint X the marketplaces are getting flooded with used Onewheel’s.
+With the launch of the new boards by Future Motion Inc. the Onewheel GT and Onewheel Pint X and the latest Onewheel GT S-series, the marketplaces are getting flooded with used old Onewheel XR and Pints.

-Why buy a used boad? – Benefits of The Used Market
+Why buy a used board? – Benefits of The Used Market

-The Onewheel boards have been keeping their values and buying used has most of the time being at a low discount.
+The Onewheel boards have been keeping their values and buying used has most of the time at a low discount.
 What has been possible to do is snag a board with a lot of accessories for a reasonable price.
-As Onehweels are a niche market, accessories are prices quite high and a fully kited board can easily add $300-400 to the already high initial investment if you buy the board new.
+As Onehweels is a niche market, accessories are priced quite high and a fully kited board can easily add $300-400 to the already high initial investment if you buy the board new.

 How to buy a used Onewheel

 I would always try to meet the seller If you’re buying a used Onewheel.
-This is to get a feel for the seller and the most important thing, to try the board before purchasing it.
-Meeting the seller also removes the most common scam, a downpayment and no goods.
+This is to get a feel for the seller and most important thing, to try the board before purchasing it.
+Meeting the seller also removes the most common scam, a downpayment, and no goods.

-I will never recommend anyone to buy a Onewheel directly online with no other verification, the only place you could do this is if you are using Ebay and then only with their payment options and PayPal.
-This will guarantee some buyer protections as they hold the money before paying out to the seller.
+I will never recommend anyone to buy an Onewheel directly online with no other verification, the only place you could do this is if you are using eBay and then only with their payment options and PayPal.
+This will guarantee some buyer protections as they hold the money before paying it out to the seller.

 Never pay outside Ebays pavement system.

-The key takeaway is to just have common sense, trust your gut and be patient.
-Even a used Onehweel Pint is still an expensive purchase don’t make a rash decision.
+The key takeaway is to just have common sense, trust your gut, and be patient.
+Even if a used Onehweel Pint is still an expensive purchase don’t make a rash decision.

 Key Questions to Ask:

-There is always some key question to ask
+There are always some key questions to ask

-First about the original puchaes of the board
+First about the original purchase of the board

 - Did you buy it new, when and from where?

-Footplate, battery, and tire have a 6 month warranty.
+The footplate, battery, and tire have a 6-month warranty.
 Everything else is one year.
 The warranty is transferrable.
 For more information read about the Onewheel warranty here

 - Can I get the receipt?
-Copy or email ? (you should always try and get the receipt or at least a email confimation.
+Copy or email? (you should always try and get the receipt or at least an email confirmation.

-- Any of the original paper work or box?
+- Is any of the original paperwork or box included?

-- Is it comming with the original charger?
+- Is it coming with the original charger?

 - How many miles?

 - Any accessories?
-Usualy yhe acessories are in the listing.
-They are quite expensive and will ad to the overall cost of a new device.
+Usually, the accessories are in the listing.
+They are quite expensive and will add to the overall cost of a new device.

 - Are there any issues with it?

 - Why are you selling it?
-If its a <20miles its usually beacuse of a bad fall or injuray
+If it is below <20miles it’s usually because of a bad fall or injury

-- Always to negoatioe for a lower price
+- Always try to negotiate for a lower price

-If you are buying a low milage board, 500 miles, then you shouldn’t see any major damage.
-It’s normal with wear and tears on the bottom of the board, sides and fender from the board rolling around.
+If you are buying a low-mileage board, 500 miles, then you shouldn’t see any major damage.
+It’s normal with wear and tears on the bottom of the board, sides, and fender from the board rolling around.
 These scuffs are considered normal wear and tear.

-For a higher milage Onewheel, between 500-1500 miles, it’s important to understand how much maintenance and how the owner has treated the board.
+For a higher mileage Onewheel, between 500-1500 miles, it’s important to understand how much maintenance and how the owner has treated the board.
 It is always a plus if bearing protection has been installed as the motor is prone to water damage and if it has been waterproof with a badger kit.
 You should take a look at the condition of the tire.
-A too low inflated tire might be rolling on its last miles.
-Check out when to replace a tire for more information
+A too-low-inflated tire might be rolling on its last miles.
+Check out when to replace a tire for more information.

-For Onewheel above 1500 miles then it becomes important to get information around what has been replaced or not.
-Has the tire been replaced and when.
+For Onewheel above 1500 miles then it becomes important to get information about what has been replaced or not.
+Has the tire been replaced and when?
 Is the board running on its original battery or has it been replaced?
 Has the motor got new bearings?
 A really old board can come with items that soon need to be replaced.

 Get the original receipt and check the warranty

-All Onewheel’s come with a one year warranty or 2000km / 1243 miles that covers any faulty parts or software.
-Certain replacements like footpad, tire and battery pack have only 6 months.
+All Onewheels come with a one-year warranty or 2000km / 1243 miles that covers any faulty parts or software.
+Certain replacements like footpads, tire, and battery pack have only 6-months.
 To find out more check the Onewheel warranty and what’s covered.

 Spotting a Scam

-There has been an increase of scams going around targeting Onehweels.
-Look out for listing without any real pictures (most scammers steal pictures).
+There has been an increase in scams going around targeting Onehweels.
+Look out for listings without any real pictures (most scammers steal pictures).
 A good test is to ask for a specific picture taken and that will make it hard for them to fake, so try and get multiple pictures of the same board.

-Boards with really low mileage for a too good to be true price is also a telling sign, especially if they want a downpayment to hold the board.
+Boards with really low mileage for a too-good-to-be-true price are also a telling sign, especially if they want a downpayment to hold the board.
 Never accept a downpayment and I recommend if possible to meet the person to try the board before buying.

-If you are using Ebay, make sure to go through the official payment system, if the seller asks to go outside because of reduced fees, don’t accept that offer.
-You are not guarded Ebay and they will not help you.
+If you are using eBay, make sure to go through the official payment system, if the seller asks to go outside because of reduced fees, don’t accept that offer.
+You are not guarded by eBay and they will not help you.

 The same goes for any payment in alternative methods like Bitcoins.
 It’s untraceable and you have no control of the transaction after sending it.

-Trust your gut, always remember to think rationally and critically about the offer.
+Trust your gut, and always remember to think rationally and critically about the offer.

 Checking the Hardware Version

-In short, the hardware version 4209 is considered the golden version and with this and anything lower you can still do extended battery mods without the need of an external chip like the one from JW Batteries JWFFM.
+In short, the hardware version 4209 is considered the golden version, and with this and anything lower, you can still do extended battery mods without the need for an external chip like the one from JW Batteries JWFFM.

 To check out the different hardware versions of the Pint.
 The Pint needs a chip for any battery extension.